microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-information-protection.md

 ## Lab 1 complete

-In this lab, you created and tested a custom sensitive information type, built sensitivity labels, and published them so they could be applied across Microsoft 365.
-You also configured an auto-apply policy that detects Contoso project codes and automatically labels the content.
-With these protections in place, sensitive project data is classified and marked before it can surface in Copilot or other Microsoft 365 apps.
+You created and tested a custom sensitive information type, built sensitivity labels, published them, and configured auto-apply so project data is labeled consistently.
+With classification in place, sensitive content is marked before it can surface in Copilot or other Microsoft 365 apps.

-If you'd like to extend this scenario, continue to the bonus task to see how you can use a Data Loss Prevention (DLP) policy to further control how labeled project data is shared in Microsoft 365 Copilot.
+If you'd like to extend this scenario, continue to the bonus task to add a DLP safeguard that controls how Copilot handles labeled project data.